Hoquiam, Washington: Annual events

-Hoquiam is the home of the Logger's Playday, celebrated with a parade and logging competition every September, in which loggers from around the world come to participate.

-Hoquiam sponsors the Shorebird Festival, the Logger's Playday, the Hoquiam's Riverfest, and the On Track Arts Festival.
+Hoquiam is the home of the Logger's Playday, an annual strength sport competition that celebrates the skills of timber workers from around the world and the logging heritage of the Pacific Northwest.
+The first Logger's Playday was held on September 18th, 1965, as a part of celebrating the city's 75th anniversary.
+The event has featured games like speed-climbing, ax-throwing, power sawing, and logrolling, as well as an annual parade organized by the Hoquiam Elks Lodge #1082.

 Sports

 The main sports team in the town is the Hoquiam High School Grizzlies, the Crimson and Gray.
 In 2004, the boys basketball team completed a perfect 28–0 season and won the state 2A championship.
 Victories included non-league wins over Lincoln High of Tacoma, Bellevue High, two over archrival Aberdeen High, and a win over a touring team from Australia.
 It was the only game the Australians lost during their tour.

 In 2006, the Washington Interscholastic Activities Association (WIAA) changed the enrollment limit for the 2A classification allowing Aberdeen to drop to 2A along with other schools in the area creating a new league.
 The old league football rivalry which celebrated its 100th anniversary in 2006 was renewed with the 101st meeting between Hoquiam and Aberdeen on October 14.
 Hoquiam Grizzlies won 20–6.
 Although Aberdeen holds the overall record at 67-33-5 as of the 2010 season.

 Hoquiam and Aberdeen High Schools also compete against each other in an annual Fall food drive, referred to as the "Food Ball" and dedicated to helping local low-income families.
 In this competition everyone wins regardless of which school collects the most food donations.

 Since 1981, Hoquiam High School has hosted the largest distance running event on the Washington coast.
 The Hoquiam Grizzly Alumni Cross Country Invitational features 35+ schools and 1,000+ high school runners every October.
 Hoquiam also sponsors the Grizzly Alumni Wrestling tournament in January and Volleyball tournament in September.

 The city was also home of the Western Baseball League's Grays Harbor Gulls from 1995 to 1997.
 They played their home games at Olympic Stadium listed on the National Register of Historic Places.
 The city is now home of the Grays Harbor Bearcats, a developmental football team of the North American Football League (NAFL).
 Historically, the city has been home to several Minor League Baseball teams including the Hoquiam Loggers and the Grays Harbor Ports.